A performance test tool shall be regarded as an intrinsic part of an IT product throughout its life-cycle.

 A test case in MBC has one or more Traffic handlers configured.
 Each configured Traffic Handler has its own mix of user scenarios, application scenarios, application protocols, transport protocols, and internet protocols.

-With multiple Traffic Handlers configured for different application protocols interfacing different components in the SUT MBC scales to drive very complex workloads.
+A Traffic Set with multiple Traffic Handlers configured for different application protocols interfacing different components of a tested system enables MBC to scale to very complex workloads.

 Simple scaling of physical resources